-Since the onset of electronic discovery, lawyers, service providers and technologists have been grappling with the ever-growing volumes of data subject to discovery requests.
+Since the onset of electronic discovery, lawyers, service provider, and technologists have been grappling with the ever-growing volumes of data subject to discovery requests.
 Of course, larger volumes of data increase the cost of discovery at each of its primary points, from collection through production.
-However, it is widely agreed that the most expensive and time consuming component of the overall discovery process is the document review task itself.
-In response, the electronic discovery industry has introduced a range of solutions to reduce the cost and burden of document review in the “post FRCP amendment” era.
-Two frequently demonstrated technologies meant to shrink the number of documents requiring human review are Concept Analytics and Predictive Coding.
+However, it is widely agreed that the most expensive and time-consuming component of the overall discovery process is the document review task itself.
+In response, the electronic discovery industry has introduced a range of solutions to reduce the cost and burden of document review in the “post-FRCP amendment” era.
+Two frequently demonstrated technologies meant to shrink the number of documents requiring human review is Concept Analytics and Predictive Coding.

 Concept Analytics, backed primarily by Latent Semantic Indexing, or similar, technology, has been available to reviewers for at least ten years.
 In short, Concept Analytics solutions offer lawyers a set of tools to find or group documents based on their meaning rather than their literal text.
 Concept Clustering is one example of the capabilities frequently found in Concept Analytics tool suites.
 There are several major uses for Concept Analytics.
 This article concerns its use in large-scale discovery to reduce the number of documents, whether by culling or identifying documents for inclusion, that subsequently require human review.
 Although litigants and counsel have shown interest in Concept Analytics from the start, service providers almost universally report a low adoption rate among their clients.
 However, a new crop of Concept Analytics tools with updated interfaces and better integration with review platforms is renewing excitement for the technology.